Pafnoutios/power-iterator/README.md

 then they must also be specified for a `combinations` instance over it.

 The `combinations` class and iterator are designed for finite source collections.
-They will not work well with infinite source collections.
+They will not work well (at all?) with infinite source collections.